MLB players are launching a new social network just for their fans

 The best part?
 Over 1,000 MLB players are already onboard as registered users.
 This means there’s already tons of content for fans to start engaging with from day one.

-Typically when apps like this are created they suffer from a major chicken and egg problem – fans won’t join until there are a bunch of players to engage with, and no player wants to take the time to signup for an unheard of app that may never takeoff.
+Typically when apps like this are created they suffer from a major chicken and egg problem – fans won’t join until there are a bunch of players to engage with, and no player wants to take the time to sign up for an unheard of app that may never take off.
 That’s why it’s such a big deal that this was created by the players themselves.
 Since the app is being deployed by the MLBPA, literally every player in the league has an interest (both professionally, and potentially financially) in seeing that this takes off.

 -